AvolitesLtd/TitanManual/docs/patching/patching-new-fixtures-or-dimmers.md

 Press <Keys.HardKey>Open/View</Keys.HardKey> then <Keys.HardKey>Patch</Keys.HardKey> to open the [Patch View](./changing-the-patch.md#patch-view) window then select the RDM tab.
 All devices which support RDM will be listed here.
-Click the \[Full Discover\] context menu button to rescan the rig for RDM devices.
+Click the <Keys.SoftKey>Full Discover</Keys.SoftKey> context menu button to rescan the rig for RDM devices.

 ![RDM Discovery](/docs/images/RDM-Discovery.png)